 Please note that some programs will supply you with an ISIC card as part of the program fee.
 Therefore, you should check your program material before purchasing a card.

-If you are participating in an Affiliated Program you will pay the Global Study Fee for Affiliated Programs to Gettysburg College.
-This fee is comparable to the cost of a semester on-campus at Gettysburg College and is paid by the same process as a normal semester payment, regardless of the actual cost of the program.
-While specific arrangements vary, this Global Study Fee for Affiliated Programs will cover tuition, room, and board for your program.
-You will also receive a flight credit.
+If you are participating in an Affiliated Program you will pay Gettysburg Tuition and the Global Study Fee for Affiliated Programs to Gettysburg College.
+Tuition and the Global Study Fee is comparable to the comprehensive cost of a semester on-campus at Gettysburg College and is paid through the same process as a normal semester payment, regardless of the actual cost of the program.
+While specific arrangements vary, Tuition and the Global Study Fee for Affiliated Programs will cover tuition, room, and meals for your program.
+You will also receive a flight credit if you are studying internationally.
 Students who study for an academic year or two semesters will only receive one flight credit (whether they are consecutive semesters or not, regardless of location).

 If you are participating in a Non-Affiliated Program you will pay the cost of the program directly to the institution sponsoring the program.
-You will be billed by Gettysburg College for a Global Study Fee for Non-Affiliated Programs that covers the Medical Evacuation and Repatriation insurance and administrative services provided by Gettysburg College.
-You will not pay tuition, room, or board to Gettysburg College during the global study term.
-Institutional aid can not be used for a Non-Affiliated Program, but Federal aid and, in some cases, State aid can.
+You will be billed by Gettysburg College for a Global Study Fee for Non-Affiliated Programs that covers the administrative services provided by Gettysburg College and the cost of Global Study Insurance which includes the require Medical Evacuation and Repatriation Insurance.
+Institutional aid cannot be used for a Non-Affiliated Program, however Federal aid and, in some cases, State aid may be available.

 You will have access to the Payment Understanding form through your Center for Global Education Dashboard that includes details for your specific program.
 You will be asked to sign this form stating that you understand the financial arrangements for your program.